-If you've received grades (even W grades) for at least one semester at CU Boulder and the current semester's classes have started, follow these steps to minimize your tuition and fee responsibilities:
+If you've received grades (W grades count) for at least one semester at CU Boulder and the current semester's classes have started, follow these steps to minimize your tuition and fee responsibilities:

-*NCAA athletes must receive approval from the Department of Athletics to withdraw.
-After the tenth week of classes (or the equivalent in Summer Session), students in Environmental Design and Music programs must receive approval from their dean to withdraw.
+*Approvals required: NCAA athletes must receive approval from the Department of Athletics to withdraw and, after the tenth week of classes (or the equivalent in Summer Session), students in Environmental Design and Music programs must receive approval from their dean.

 You may take off up to two consecutive semesters plus summer without having to reapply for admission.
 See the return chart for details.
 If you don't return to CU Boulder by the deadline, you'll no longer be an active CU Boulder student, and you'll need to reapply through the Office of Admissions to come back.

-**To remain active in your graduate, law or MBA program, you must either receive a grade (even a W grade) every fall and spring semester or be on an official, approved leave of absence.
-If not, you'll be discontinued from your program and you'll have to reapply for admission to come back.
+To remain active in your graduate, law or MBA program, you must receive a grade every fall and spring semester (W grades count) or apply for a leave of absence.
+If you don't, you'll be discontinued and must reapply to the university in order to return to CU Boulder.